The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 I remember when you turned 40, and you were so excited to turn 40 because you felt like 40 made you legitimate.

-That's because all of the people in power that I had known all my life said nobody's going to let you make any money.
+That's because all of the people in power that I had known all my life said, nobody's going to let you make any money.

-That's what they said.
+That's what they said, the exact phrase.

-The exact phrase nobody's going to let you make any money until you're 40.
+Nobody's going to let you make any money until you're 40.

-Now, this is before Facebook, my butt, my space, all that.
+Now, this is before Facebook, My Butt, MySpace, all that.

-I think uh I think you've proved them wrong, Rush.
+I think you proved them wrong, Rush.

 No, no, they were exactly right in my case.

-And it was after 50, actually, for me.
+It was after 50, actually, for me.

 91, you were doing pretty well.

-I'm calling because of the AP story front page headline in the Fairfield Daily Republic, and it said it was talking about the 1.5 trillion dollar deficit and how bad it was.
+I'm calling because of the AP story front page headline in the Fairfield Daily Republic.

-And I thought to myself, being uh schooled by you for 25 years, it's going to be some kind of slam on the Republicans.
+And I thought to myself, being schooled by you for 25 years, it's going to be some kind of slam on the Republicans.

-And sure enough, in the first paragraph, it talks about the Congressional Budget Office blaming this on the quote tax cuts of late last year.
+And sure enough, in the first paragraph, it talks about the Congressional Budget Office blaming this on the, quote, tax cuts of late last year.

 And I said to myself, there were no tax cuts.